 You'll next cruise across to Vaavu Atoll for a visit to another local island for traditional Hedika (local snacks and tea) and the opportunity to tour the island.
 After time relaxing or snorkelling from a deserted sandbank we spend the evening hand & line fishing with local fishermen.
 Next it's off to a deserted island, for a picnic lunch and more time to swim, sunbath or snorkel before enjoying a beach dinner 'Robinson Crusoe' style.

 Heading back towards Male, you'll stop off on another uninhabited island to enjoy a cultural evening of special local dishes, fruit cocktails, traditional dancing and the beat of the 'bodu beru'.

-Note: For your comfort, some departures may visit different islands and Atolls subject to current weather and sea conditions.
+Note: Our prices are based on a minimum of 6 people charting a boat privately.
+Charters are available for lower numbers, but prices will be correspondingly higher.
+For your comfort, some departures may visit different islands and Atolls subject to current weather and sea conditions.

 Upon arrival at Male International Airport you will be greeted by our representative and transferred to MV Felicity your safari; home for the next 7 days.
 You will be settled into your cabin and given a full tour of the boat before beginning your voyage of discovery!